 Herb and Citrus Roasted Spatchcocked Chicken

 Perfect for the holidays, this herb and citrus roasted spatchcocked chicken is a showstopper!
 The skin is crispy on the outside with a perfectly tender juicy center.
 This spatchcocked chicken is perfect for smaller gatherings or if you want an alternative for ham or turkey over the holiday season.
-I can guarantee your family and friends will love this simple yet impressive recipe.

 No ratings yet